TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Tutorial.md

 geometry above the horizon, where raymarch distances are longest, it could be worth it to perform this local minimum depth transformation and skip raymarching where it's not needed, particularly if the geometry is static.

+Similarly, due to considerations in our [History](Raymarching/History.md)-based implementation, we will not consider the case where clouds may be in front of objects -- opaque or otherwise.
+While we may handle opaque objects by raymarching only to the distance indicated by the scene's depth at each pixel, moving objects will create visual artifacts as the historical results no longer reflect the appropriate cloud distance.
+Objects with transparency introduce sorting issue that would need to be handled by including the clouds in a completely different place in the rendering pipeline.